arkabag/Airbnb-Summarizer-App/README.md

 Integrating these features involves developing specific LLM prompts for targeted information extraction.

 ## Integrating LlamaIndex and OpenAI API
-To integrate LlamaIndex's structured data extraction with your Airbnb summarizer app:
+To integrate LlamaIndex's structured data extraction with the Airbnb summarizer app:

 1. **Define Output Schema**:
    - Create Pydantic models for structured data extraction from reviews.